deddyprianto/qr-ordering/infra/README.md

 `edgecafetraining.qro-uat.equipweb.biz` - Used by QA to test a set of new features and bug fixes.
 This will allow the developers to continue working on new features without changing the code base that QA team is testing.

-`edgecafetraining.qro.equipweb.biz` - This is the latest stable version tested by QA.
+`edgecafe.qro.equipweb.biz` - This is the latest stable version tested by QA.
 It will be used for creating/updating client production websites.

 `<clientname>.qro.equipweb.biz` - Client production website.